Imágenes de páginas

 It certainly is not our true naval policy to anchor our fleets in our own

 harbors, and all enlightened minds must agree with Webster, who declared that, in the war of 1812, he "was for doing something more with our navy than to keep it on our shores for the protection of our coasts and harbors."
 One of the most distinguished ornaments of our own navy says: "This arm can only fill its special mission in war, that of aggression, by being enabled to leave the great sea-ports and exposed points of our maritime frontier to a more certain and economical system of protection, in order to carry the sword of the State' upon the broad ocean; sweep from it the enemy's commerce; capture or scatter the vessels of war protecting it; cover and convoy our own to its destined havens, and be ready to meet hostile fleets in other words, to contend for the mastery of the seas, where alone it can be obtained-on the sea itself."
 A navy has far greater powers for sea-coast attack than for sea-coast defense, and this is especially true of our own navy.
-If it would defend our coasts, let it attack the enemy's unguarded ports and exposed points.
-A new Paul Jones, commanding such swift-sailing and steaming vessels, as American skill could now supply, would transfer the contest to the marine frontiers of England or France, and thus defend our own ports.
-That our navy is pitiably small; that, when the six new steamers are completed, we still shall have but 18 armed steam vessels, and the inconvertible Collins' ferry ships; that we are not likely to cultivate this main-stay of future deeds of quickwinged daring; all this is true: but we still are strongly confident that our future wars will "be carried into
+If it would defend our coasts, let it attack the enemy's unguarded ports and exposed points. new Paul Jones, commanding such swift-sailing and steaming vessels, as American skill could now supply, would transfer the contest to the marine frontiers of England or France, and thus defend our own ports.
+That our navy is pitiably small; that, when the six new steamers are completed, we still shall have but 18 armed steam vessels, and the inconvertible Collins' ferry ships; that we are not likely to cultivate this main-stay of future deeds of quickwinged daring; all this is true: but we still are strongly confident that our future wars will be carried into Africa."

 Our readers can scarcely have forgotten the flutter of apprehension created in England, during 1845, by a pamphlet of the Prince de Joinville, in which he very coolly laid bare the fact, that the sea-girt isle was, like Wolsey, in its age, left naked to its enemies.
 By means of steamers, shooting out from their fortified coverts on the French coast, he showed how the imperfectly-secured ports of England might be overwhelmed and despoiled, and that even imperial London might be taught to give tribute.
 The reality of British sea-coast weakness was then fully attested by the general consterna